 The screenshot shows a web browser window for the MyEd Student and Staff Portal.
 The URL is opencourse.inf.ed.ac.uk.
-The page displays a 'Files' section where two files are listed: 'FDS_Week1_Lecture1_slides.pdf' and 'FDS_Week1_Tutorial1.pdf'.
-A context menu is open over the first file, with 'Copy Link' highlighted.
-Other options in the menu include 'Open Link in New Tab', 'Open Link in New Window', 'Open Link in Tab Group', 'Download Linked File', 'Download Linked File As...', 'Add Link to Bookmarks...', and 'Add Link to Reading List'.
-Below the files, there is a 'Choose Files' button with 'no files selected' and a note about file limits and types.
-At the bottom, there is a 'License' section with a search bar containing 'All rights reserved The University of Edinburgh (337)'.
+The page displays a 'Files' section where users can upload files.
+A context menu is open over a file named 'FDS_Week1_Lecture1_slides.pdf'.
+The 'Copy Link' option is highlighted.
+The page also shows a 'Description' field, a 'File information' table with columns like 'File', 'Name', 'Type', 'Size', and 'Last modified', and a 'License' section with 'All rights reserved The University of Edinburgh (337)'.